 7. Any changes you’ve made to your restaurant have been upload to the Pro Server.

 8. Your PIN pad payment integration is configured and able to accept payments.
-TouchBIstro Kiosk may be used with the WorldPay iPP350 in the USA and the Moneris iPP320 in Canada.
+TouchBIstro Kiosk may be used with the Moneris iPP320 in Canada or with legacy customers in the USA who already own the WorldPay iPP350.
 If using Kiosk unintegrated, skip this step.

 9. Your Menu Items are set up to print to the correct kitchen printer, or printers.